 Macross Plus: Double whammy with Isamu, Myung, and Guld.
-They been friends since childhood but their friendship falls apart when it turns into a Love Triangle.
-Years later when they all meet up again, Isamu finally wins with a flashback that strongly suggests he had already if not for Guld's temper..
-This nonetheless gives it an entry in victorious ( Isamu) and unrequited ( Guld).
+They have been friends since childhood but their friendship falls apart when it turns into a Love Triangle.
+Years later when they all meet up again, Isamu finally wins with a flashback that strongly suggests he had already if not for Guld's temper.
+This nonetheless gives it an entry in victorious (Isamu) and unrequited (Guld).

-Chanohata Tamami in Mahoraba is in love with her childhood friend, landlady Aoba Kozue, but doesn't stand a chance against newcomer Shiritori, for the mere fact that her rival is male.
+Mahoraba: Chanohata Tamami is in love with her childhood friend, landlady Aoba Kozue, but doesn't stand a chance against newcomer Shiritori, for the mere fact that her rival is male.
 Lesbians in anime sure have it tough.

-Anya wants this with Negi, but it appears unlikely to happen.
-It does not help that she is a full-blown Tsundere convinced her old friend is being lured into temptation by all those overdeveloped middle school girls.
+Negi's childhood friend Anya has an obvious crush on him, not that he knows or she wants to admit it since she's a full-blown Tsundere convinced her old friend is being lured into temptation by all those overdeveloped middle school girls.

 In Midori Days, Seiji comes across a childhood friend who had moved away not long after they met.
 Seiji shows interests in her, but comes to a hard stop when he realizes she's a doujinshi manga artist that writes and drawsBoys Love works, which is the justification for her not wanting anything to do with straight men.